oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 You should see the matched predefined prompts for the selected solution are listed.
 Follow instructions to start the migration process.

 1. Select the predefined prompt that best matches the solution.
+In this workshop, select the one for **Spring** because the sample Java application is a Spring Boot application.
-In the search area, select **OK**.
+1. In the search area, select **OK**.
 1. In the **Formulas** pane, on the left, review the migration plan with files proposed to be modified.
 Disregard files you believe are not necessary to modify.
 For files you want to modify, do the following for each file:
    - Select the file.
 It starts to generate the code changes.
 Wait until the code changes are generated.
    - Review the proposed changes carefully.